 The final reporting stage is designed to maintain that position, meaning that the IT team must be able to monitor overall cloud service use and data access within the organisation to ensure that no new or unknown cloud services are being provisioned by employees in an unauthorised manner.

-As this example demonstrates, reporting isn’t just for after the event – it’s also a strategic asset in real time situations.
+As this example demonstrates, reporting isn’t just for after the event – it’s also a strategic asset in real-time situations.
 A reporting platform should provide organisations with answers to ad hoc queries, plus dynamic reports for auditing and risk management.
 They should provide detailed structure data, that can be presented in easy-to-consume representations such a Sankey flows, data table, drill down menus, and third-party platform sharing.

 Organisations also need to put in place continuous monitoring capabilities with an associated risk dashboard.
 This dashboard means that all new cloud services are investigated, reported and vetted pre-use, ensuring that they don’t affect the organisation’s GDPR compliance stance.